pydemull/activAnalyzer.batch/README.md

   )
 ```

-Please read the documentation to get the details related to the function
+Please read the package documentation to get the details related to the
-arguments.
+function arguments.